stela2502/split2samples/README.md

 This will select only one single cell from the fastq files.

 ```
-target/release/bd_get_single_cell -i 3857748 -v v1 -r  testData/1e5_mRNA_S1_R1_001.fastq.gz -f testData/1e5_mRNA_S1_R2_001.fastq.gz -o testData/output_getCell
+target/release/bd_get_single_cell -i 3857747 -v v1 -r  testData/1e5_mRNA_S1_R1_001.fastq.gz -f testData/1e5_mRNA_S1_R2_001.fastq.gz -o testData/output_getCell
-writing all reads from the cell 3857748
+writing all reads from the cell 3857747
-[100/?] ⠁                                                                                                                                                                                                  I found 14 reads for the cell 3857748
+[100/?] ⠁                                                                                                                                                 I found 14 reads for the cell 3857747
 ```

 # Limitations / differences

 TCR / BRC analyses are not supported at the moment.
 The multiprocessor tool breaks if very view cells are detected.
-Try using less prcessors is this problem occures.
-A minimum of num_theads +1 cell is required for the export process to work.
+Try using less prcessors if this problem occures.
+A minimum of num_theads +1 cells is required for the export process to work.

 # specific test cases